ibm-garage-dach/cp4a-exercises/01-appsody-codewind-intro.md

 ![Updated App View](images-01/js_lab1_endpoint_test.png)

 You can attach to the Node.js debugger using VS Code.
-To access the debug view use View -> Debug or click Debug icon on left menu:
+To access the debug view use View -> Run or click Run/Debug icon on left menu:

 ![Enable Debug](images-01/js_lab1_vscode_debug.png)